stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 The diagram also shows that if the fast axis is the X-axis then the value of `sx` indicates if the X coordinate value should be incremented or decremented.
 If the fast axis is the Y-axis then it is the value of `sy` that is used to indicate this for the Y coordinate value.

-Let us consider the scenario when the X-axis is the fast axis.
+Let us consider the scenario where the X-axis is the fast axis.
 The for-loop that executes is the following:

 ```js
 for (var x = x0, y = y0; sx < 0 ? x >= x1 : x <= x1; x += sx) {